Super Bowl XXXV: First quarter

 Both defenses dominated early in the first quarter as the first five possessions of the game ended in punts.
-On the fifth punt, Ravens kickoff/punt returner Jermaine Lewis returned the ball 33 yards to the New York 22-yard line.
-Although a holding penalty on the return moved the ball back to the 41-yard line, Baltimore took only two plays to score on quarterback Trent Dilfer's 38-yard touchdown pass to wide receiver Brandon Stokley.
+On the fifth punt, Ravens wide receiver Jermaine Lewis returned the ball 43 yards to the Giants' 22-yard line.
+Although a holding penalty on Ravens cornerback Corey Harris during the return moved the ball back to the 41-yard line, the Ravens took only two plays to take an early 7–0 lead.
+First, running back Jamal Lewis picked up 3 yards, then quarterback Trent Dilfer completed a 38-yard touchdown pass to wide receiver Brandon Stokley.

 Second quarter

-Early in the second quarter, New York advanced to midfield, only to lose the ball when Ray Lewis deflected a pass into the arms of linebacker Jamie Sharper for an interception.
-Then on the next play, a holding penalty against the Giants nullified linebacker Jessie Armstead's 43-yard interception return for a touchdown that would have tied the game.
-Later in the period, Dilfer completed a 44-yard pass to receiver Qadry Ismail to set up a 47-yard field goal by Ravens kicker Matt Stover to extend Baltimore's lead, 10–0.
-With the aid of a 27-yard run from running back Tiki Barber, the Giants advanced all the way to the Ravens' 29-yard line on their ensuing drive, but Baltimore defensive back Chris McAlister intercepted a pass from quarterback Kerry Collins to keep New York scoreless at halftime.
+After the teams exchanged punts three times each going into the second quarter, the Giants advanced to midfield, only to lose the ball when quarterback Kerry Collins threw a pass that was deflected by linebacker Ray Lewis and intercepted by linebacker Jamie Sharper.
+Then on the next play, a holding penalty against defensive tackle Keith Hamilton nullified linebacker Jessie Armstead's 43-yard interception return for a touchdown that could have tied the game.
+After the teams exchanged punts again, Dilfer completed a 44-yard pass to wide receiver Qadry Ismail to set up a 47-yard field goal by Ravens kicker Matt Stover to extend the Ravens' lead to 10–0.
+Aided by a face-mask penalty against Ravens linebacker Brad Jackson, a 16-yard completion from Collins to wide receiver Ron Dixon, and a 27-yard run by running back Tiki Barber, the Giants advanced all the way to the Ravens' 29-yard line on their ensuing drive, but cornerback Chris McAlister intercepted Collins' pass intended for wide receiver Ike Hilliard at the 1-yard line to keep the Giants scoreless at halftime.

 Third quarter

 The Giants forced the Ravens to punt on the opening drive of the second half.
-Five plays later, Ravens safety Kim Herring intercepted Collins at the New York 41-yard line.
-The Ravens then advanced to the 24-yard line, but the drive stalled and Stover missed a 41-yard field goal attempt.
+Five plays later, Ravens safety Kim Herring intercepted a pass intended for Hilliard at the Giants' 41-yard line.
+The Ravens then advanced to the 24-yard line, but Stover missed a 41-yard field goal attempt wide left.

-After an exchange of punts, Ravens defensive back Duane Starks intercepted a pass from Collins and returned it 49 yards for a touchdown, setting off a chain of events unseen before in Super Bowl history: three touchdowns on three consecutive plays in 36 seconds.
-On the ensuing kickoff, Ron Dixon returned the ball 97 yards for the Giants' first and only score of the game to cut New York's deficit to 17-7.
-But Jermaine Lewis returned the next kickoff 84 yards for a touchdown, making the score 24–7 for the Ravens and essentially ending any hopes of a Giants comeback.
+After another exchange of punts, Ravens cornerback Duane Starks intercepted a pass intended for wide receiver Amani Toomer and returned it 49 yards for a touchdown, setting off a chain of events never seen before in Super Bowl history: three touchdowns on three consecutive plays in 36 seconds.
+On the ensuing kickoff, Dixon returned the ball 97 yards for the Giants' only score of the game to cut their deficit to 17–7.
+But Jermaine Lewis returned the next kickoff 84 yards for a touchdown of his own, making the score 24–7 in favor of the Ravens and essentially putting the game away.
 It was the first time in history two kickoffs were returned for touchdowns in the same Super Bowl game, and on back-to-back kickoffs.